 Early Notables of the Delatorres family (pre 1700)

-Prominent among members of the family Juan de Torres, a fifteenth century knight; Alfonso de la Torre and Fernando de la Torre, fifteenth century Spanish poets; sixteenth century adventurer Diego de Torres; Francisco de la Torre, sixteenth century Spanish poet; Bartolomé de Torres Naharro, sixteenth century Spanish dramatist; Fernando M. Torre...
-Another 66 words (5 lines of text) are included under the topic Early Delatorres Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent among members of the family Juan de Torres, a fifteenth century knight; Alfonso de la Torre and Fernando de la Torre, fifteenth century Spanish poets; sixteenth century adventurer Diego de Torres; Francisco de la Torre, sixteenth century Spanish poet; Bartolomé de Torres Naharro, sixteenth century Spanish dramatist; Fernando M. Torre, Count of La Torre, who commanded the Spanish...
+Another 58 words (4 lines of text) are included under the topic Early Delatorres Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Delatorres family to the New World and Oceana